-Smoked salmon wraps (with dill cream cheese, lettuce and red onion)
+How to make these Norwegian smoked salmon wraps, with dill cream cheese, lettuce and red onion.

 If you don’t like smoked salmon, you can substitute smoked trout – another Norwegian specialty – or use fenalår (dry-cured leg of lamb) as an alternative.

 - Cream cheese, dill or herb flavored (mayonnaise is a good alternative)

 1. Lay the lefse or tortilla flat and spread with a good layer of cream cheese or